Audace-Sailing-Team/mothics/README.md

 ## Documentation
 Partial documentation is available on the [internal website](https://audace-sailing-team.github.io) of the Sensor Technology department of Audace Sailing Team.

+The API is available [here](https://audace-sailing-team.github.io/mothics/).

-The API and full documentation will be released soon.
+Full documentation will be released soon.

 ## Quick setup
 ### Prerequisites